-The on-premises Juniper ATP Appliance can use the SRX Series firewalls as collectors for inline detection and blocking, or use its own built-in collector for use with third-party firewalls.
+The on-premises Juniper ATP Appliance can use the SRX Series firewalls as collectors for in-line detection and blocking or use its built-in collector with third-party firewalls.
 For MSSP environments, the ATP Appliance can be deployed as a separate collector and core supporting multi-tenancy.
 A collector is deployed at each customer location, and a core or cluster of cores analyzes all traffic.

-Files and related executables collected across the network are delivered to the SmartCore detection and analytics engine on a JATP400 or JATP700 appliance for further analysis.
-For air-gapped environments, the Juniper ATP Appliance can run in private mode, which provides malware detection, mitigation, and even correlation when Internet access is not available.
+Files and related executables collected across the network are delivered to the SmartCore detection and analytics engine on an ATP virtualized appliance for further analysis.
+The Juniper ATP Appliance can run in private mode for air-gapped environments, providing malware detection, mitigation, and even correlation when Internet access is unavailable.

 SRX Series firewalls can block threats detected by the SmartCore engine.
-To provide comprehensive attack analytics, the Juniper ATP Appliance also ingests detection logs from other identity and security products such as Active Directory, endpoint antivirus, firewalls, secure Web gateways, intrusion detection systems, and endpoint detection and response tools.
-Logs can be ingested directly from third-party devices, or they can be forwarded from existing security information and event management (SIEM)/system logging servers.
+To provide comprehensive attack analytics, the Juniper ATP Appliance ingests detection logs from other identity and security products such as Active Directory, endpoint antivirus, firewalls, Secure Web Gateways (SWGs), intrusion detection systems, and endpoint detection and response tools.
+Logs are ingested directly from third-party devices or forwarded from existing security information and event management (SIEM)/system logging servers.

 Juniper Advanced Threat Prevention